cheklinim/git_seminar3/git_instruction.md

 - When you work with other programmers on the same project, your local project can become outdated at any moment.
 - Before sending changes with "push" command exatly using "pull" command!

+**Cloning from remote repository:**
+- If you want to copy your or other users projects from github.com, then use "clone" command:

+    git clone project_ref

+You can take project ref on main page of project, which you want to copy.
+You need click on green button with "code" label and choose "http".
+This is ref for cloning.